ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ### Include new component in Rollup build

 All components (and all other public API) should be exported from `src/index-rollup.ts`.
-Otherwise they will not be available in the combined distribution files.
+Otherwise they will not be available in the bundled distribution files.

 ## Unit tests